 The setbacks of this top-down project of science dissemination and the bottom-up one of mass science were the lack of funds , the lack of organization and political backing, which undermined mass science.
 "Mass science was most influential in areas of technology, where workers and peasants had obvious and unproblematic experience to contribute."

-An other setback to develop mass science is the attitude of scientists, who make science appear more difficult and incomprehensible than it is.
+An other setback to develop mass science was the attitude of scientists, who made science appear more difficult and incomprehensible than it is.
 The masses can be overwhelmed by the prestige and authority of scientists with a bourgeois background.

-The top-down project is better organized (in 1950, the All-China Federation of Scientific Societies and the All-China Association for the Dissemination of Scientific and Technical Knowledge are founded) and funded.
+The top-down project was better organized (in 1950, the All-China Federation of Scientific Societies and the All-China Association for the Dissemination of Scientific and Technical Knowledge are founded) and funded.

-To control the teaching materials, new textbooks for elementary and secondary schools have to be published.
-Especially textbooks on history and geography have to be revised.
+To control the teaching materials, new textbooks for elementary and secondary schools had to be published.
+Especially textbooks on history and geography had to be revised.
 The temporary standard elementary school curriculum for world history emphasized the increasing power of the socialist bloc, emphasizing the imminent liberation of all colonies, which would result in the eradication of the aggressively imperialist faction.
 To elaborate on this concept, geography textbooks were revised to more explicitly address the two-camp issue, as the subject necessitated the study of all continents and nations, with an emphasis mandated by authorities on contemporary international affairs.
+In early Communist China, science education for children went beyond just teaching facts.
+It was designed to shape young minds and build a new kind of citizen – the "New Person."
+There was a focus on practical skills: Children learned science through hands-on activities and by connecting it to real-world problems, like improving farming or building a stronger nation.
+An other focus was promotion of patriotism by emphasizing teamwork, love for the country, and the idea that understanding nature would help China become a powerful and prosperous nation.
+Children were taught to see nature not just as something to admire, but as a resource to be used wisely to benefit humanity.
+This reflected the government's goal of modernizing the country through industrialization and technological advancement.
+Essentially, science education was a tool to instill communist values and create a generation dedicated to building a socialist society.

 Enrollment...